Welcome to Start School Later Ridgefield, CT!

 ERMS/SRMS start at 8:00am with some students scheduled to be picked by the bus up as early as 7:10am.

 Communities around the nation are coming up with innovative ways to implement later school start times.
 Wilton made the change successfully ten years ago.
-Greenwich will be changed for 2017.
+Greenwich changed their times in 2017.
+Westport, Norwalk, and Newtown have adjusted their schedules.
+New Canaan and Brookfield are planning changes in 2022.
 Ridgefield can do this too!
 Let's prioritize our kids health and use our energy to find solutions that work for the majority of our kids.
 Please contact us to see how you can help.